char76/vdx/README.md

  * libxp6
  * libxp-dev
 ## 2. Build
-execute build then enter 11 as follow
+execute build then enter 11 as follow or if you want to build with CDE(It will be must built and installed in system.
+Please refer to https://sourceforge.net/p/cdesktopenv/wiki/LinuxBuild/), enter 2
 ```
 $ ./build
 1) hpux-matzen